nomilious/ProjectEuler_20s/README.md

 # ProjectEuler_20s
-My solution for 20-29 tasks on https://projecteuler.net
+My solution for #20 task on https://projecteuler.net